clojurewerkz/neocons.docs/articles/populating.md

 ## Performing batch operations via Neo4J REST API

-Neocons 1.0.0-rc3 and later supports batch operations via Neo4J REST API.
+Neocons 2.0.0-rc3 and later support batch operations via Neo4J REST API.
 The API is fairly low level but is very efficient (can handle millions of operations per request).
 To use it, you pass a collection of maps to `clojurewerkz.neocons.rest.batch/perform`:

 ``` clojure